Carl Stamitz: Final years

 During the years Stamitz spent at Jena, there was neither a town band nor an orchestra to speak of.
 According to some sources, he was in some way connected to the university, but this seems a matter of dispute.
 Stamitz gradually descended into poverty.

 After his death in November 1801, a substantial number of tracts on alchemy were found in his library.
 Because of this it is thought that he dabbled in attempts at making gold.

 Music

-Carl Stamitz wrote more than 50 symphonies, at least 38 symphonies concertantes and more than 60 concertos for violin, viola, viola d'amore, cello, clarinet, basset horn, flute, bassoon and other instruments.
+Carl Stamitz wrote more than 50 symphonies, at least 38 symphonies concertantes, and more than 60 concertos for violin, viola, viola d'amore, cello, clarinet, basset horn, flute, bassoon, and other instruments.
 He also wrote a large volume of chamber music.
 Some of the clarinet and viola concertos that Stamitz composed are considered to be among the finest available from the period.

 During the period when he lived in Paris, Stamitz began to cooperate with the Bohemian born clarinet virtuoso Joseph Beer (1744–1811), which proved fruitful for both Stamitz and Beer.
 At least one of Stamitz's clarinet concertos (the concerto No. 6 in E-flat major) seems to have been composed jointly by the two men, as both of their names appear on the title page of the Viennese manuscript.
 Stamitz was the first composer to specify a left-hand pizzicato (an important virtuoso device) in a musical composition.
 This occurs in his Viola Concerto in D major, where the passage in question is designated by an "0" above the notes.

-Stamitz's cello concertos were written for Frederick William II of Prussia, who was a gifted amateur musician: both Mozart and Beethoven wrote music for the king.
+Stamitz's cello concertos were written for Frederick William II of Prussia, who was a gifted amateur musician for whom both Mozart and Beethoven also wrote music.

 Style

 Stylistically, Stamitz's music is not too far removed from the galante works of the young Mozart, or those of Haydn's middle period.
-Stamitz's works are characterized by regular periods and appealing melodies, with the voices quite often led in thirds, sixths and tenths.
-The writing for the solo instruments is idiomatic and virtuosic, but not excessively so.
+Stamitz's works are characterized by regular periods and appealing melodies, with the voices quite often led in thirds, sixths, and tenths.
+His writing for the solo instruments is idiomatic and virtuosic, but never described as excessively so.
+His third clarinet concerto is noted as "in the style of Mozart", but even his tenth reminds one of Mozart.

 The opening movements of Stamitz's concertos and orchestral works are regularly constructed in sonata form, with an extensive double exposition.
 Their structure is additive in nature and does not exhibit the thematic development that is considered typical of the Viennese classical style.
 The middle movements are expressive and lyrical, sometimes called 'Romance' and usually constructed according to the Liedform (ABA, ABA' or AA'B).
-The final movement is often (and in the concertos almost always) a French-style rondo.
+The final movement is often (and in the concertos, almost always) a French-style rondo.

 Just as his teacher Franz Xaver Richter had done, Stamitz preferred minor keys, as he generally used a variety of (sometimes remote) keys.